 Mates in construction provide Mental Health help and support for people in the construction industry, specifically around suicide prevention.
 The MATES in Construction program is based on the simple idea that “suicide is everyone’s business” and that if the building and construction industry in Australia is to improve the mental health and wellbeing of workers and to reduce suicide, then it cannot be left to the mental health professionals, but rather everyone in the industry must play their part.

-You Got This Mate is an initiative of RAMHP, providing tips and info to help rural men reach their best possible mental health.
+You Got This Mate is an initiative of RAMHP, providing tips and information to help rural men reach their best possible mental health.

 If you or someone else is in immediate danger, call 000 or go to your nearest hospital emergency department.